Alex159357/alex_k_test/README.md

-# Flutter Map Pin Sync App
+# Alex Karpov Test App With map and Sync

 A Flutter application demonstrating offline-first architecture with Firebase integration and efficient data synchronization.